 The thing about PVA glues is that they aren’t that strong.
-If the pieces you’re trying to bond move before the glue is set, you’ll weaken the bond, making it more likely that the glue bond will fail early.
-So, if you’re using this kind of glue to glue together edges (say, the outside walls of a dollhouse), the glue alone likely won’t support the edge, making your dollhouse more vulnerable to falling apart.
+If the pieces you’re trying to bond move before the glue is set, the bond will weaken, making it more likely that the glue bond will fail early.
+So, if you’re using PVA glue to bond edges (say, the outside walls of a dollhouse), the glue alone likely won’t support them, making your dollhouse more vulnerable to falling apart.

 Lastly, PVA glues don’t dry clear, making it a pain in the butt to stain or paint.